JacquesCarette/Drasil/wiki/What-If.md

 This problem is one where the fundamental rules come from Physics.
-So you grab the parts of physics that are in the library, and look for things that have to do with solid bodies, movement, forces, and collisions.
+So you grab the parts of physics that are in the library, and look for things that have to do with rigid bodies, kinematics, movement, forces, and collisions.
-An informal description of "compute the landing distance of a projectile launched at a particular angle with a certain initial velocity given flat ground.
+An informal description of "compute the landing distance of a projectile launched at a particular angle with a certain initial speed given flat ground.
 Assume no friction and the only force is gravity."

 All of this can be translated into semi-formal statements, which will all correspond to things that already exist in the library.
 The only domain-specific theory development you might need to do is if your projectile and launcher have specific properties that are not generic.
-Maybe it's important that your projectile is a sphere and that your point of launch is not at ground level, for example.
+Maybe it's important that your projectile is purple and that your point of launch is not at ground level, for example.
 You end up capturing all of that information in a "twinned" manner, that captures both natural language descriptions and the mathematical equivalent.
 This is where things cannot